coffeeprynce/social-network-api/README.md

 # social-network-api

+##Descriptions
-an api using mongo db for a social network platform
+this is an api using mongo db for a social network platform where users can add friends and share thoughts with each other.

 ## User Story